olivierhagolle/theia_download/README.md

 If you need to go through a proxy, and if you have not configured your proxy variable (`export http_proxy=http://moi:secret@proxy.mycompany.fr:8050`), you may also use one of the files like config_theia_proxy.cfg or config_landsat_proxy.cfg and add your passwords in them.

 The program first fetches a token using your email address and password, and then uses it to download the products.
 As the token is only valid for two hours, it is advised to request only a reasonable number of products.
-It is necessary to make a first download from the site manually in order to validate your accound and the licence in the case of SpotWorldHeritage.
+It is necessary to make a first download from the site manually in order to validate your accound and the licence in the case of SPOTWORLDHERITAGE.